wuziqiqiqi/PD/doc/source/ce_aucu_gui_tutorial.rst

     :width: 80%
     :align: center

-Next, we move to the **Settings** panel to specify the CE setting parameters.
+Next, we move to the **Settings** panel to specify the CE settings parameters.
 The relavant parameters we need to specify are:

 1. Scheme to construct the unit cell.
 We can use either *bulk* or *crystal*